hifihedgehog/node-virtual-gamepads/README.md

 ![Virtual gamepad directly from the homescreen](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/standalone_step3.png?raw=true)
 ![Launched outside the browser](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/standalone_step4.png?raw=true)

+You would follow a similar procedure in Safari on iOS to likewise pin this to your homescreen.

-### Enjoy haptic feedbacks
+### Enjoy haptic feedback
 Because it it difficult to spot the right place in a touch screen without looking at it, the touch zone of each button was increased.
 LT button was moved at the center of the screen to let as much space as possible for the joystick and avoid touch mistakes.

 ![Step 1](https://github.com/miroof/node-virtual-gamepads/blob/resources/schemas/touch_zones.png?raw=true)

-To know if a button has been pressed successfully, the web application provides an haptic feedback which can be easily deactivated by turning off the vibrations of the phone.
+To know if a button has been pressed successfully, the web application provides haptic feedback which can be easily deactivated by turning off the vibrations of the phone.

-### An index page lets you choose
+### An index page lets you choose when to start the gamepad
 ![Index page](https://github.com/miroof/node-virtual-gamepads/blob/resources/screenshots/index.png?raw=true)